ibm-cloud-docs/vpc/data-security.md

 The VPC data retention policy describes how long your data is stored after you delete the service.
 The data retention policy is included in the {{site.data.keyword.vpc_full}} service description, which you can find in the [{{site.data.keyword.cloud_notm}} Terms and Notices](/docs/overview?topic=overview-terms).

+The VPN and VPN policy configurations are deleted on request through the API or user interface.

 ### Restoring deleted data for VPC
 {: #data-restore}

 You can restore deleted root keys that you imported to the KMS within 30 days of deletion.
 For more information, see [Restoring deleted root keys](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-restore-root-key).

+### Deleting all VPC data
+{: #delete-all-data}
+To delete all persisted data that {{site.data.keyword.vpc_short}} stores, choose one of the following options.

+Removing your personal and sensitive information requires all of your {{site.data.keyword.vpc_short}} resources to be deleted as well.
+Make sure that you back up your data before you proceed.
+{: note}

+VPN for VPC does not support the restoration of deleted data.

+* Open an {{site.data.keyword.cloud_notm}} support case.
+Contact IBM Support to remove your personal and sensitive information from {{site.data.keyword.vpc_short}}.
+For more information, see [Getting support](https://cloud.ibm.com/docs/get-support?topic=get-support-getting-customer-support).
+* End your {{site.data.keyword.cloud_notm}} subscription.
+After you end your {{site.data.keyword.cloud_notm}} subscription, {{site.data.keyword.vpc_short}} deletes all service resources that you created, which includes all persisted data that is associated with those resources.